jainhitesh9998/practice/README.md

 # practice
-A repository of solved hackathon questions
+A repository of solved hackathon questions by me.